Accessity, formerly Accion Serving Southern California Frequently Asked Questions

 Accessity considers a business to be a start-up if it has not generated revenue or generated revenue for less than six months.
 A business plan, a minimum of 12-month financial projections, and a steady source of income are required to qualify for this product.
 The business must be a registered legal entity.

-Once the client file is complete with all the required documentation, our Rapid Loan and COVID-19 Relief Loan will take about three days to be approved and disbursed.
-A regular fully underwritten loan takes two-to-three weeks to be approved.
+Once the client file is complete with all the required documentation, our Rapid Loan will take about three days to be approved and disbursed.

 No, Accessity’s closing costs for our regular loan program are not financed into the loan and are due when the loan documents are signed.
 We collect them before the loan funds are disbursed.
-Some special programs relating to COVID-19 relief and recovery may have the closing costs financed into to the loan depending on the program offered.
+Some special programs may have the closing costs financed into to the loan depending on the program offered.

 Accessity does not require collateral on loan requests below $50,000; however, pledging a paid-off vehicle as collateral may provide strength and be a mitigating factor on a particular loan request.
 Accessity requires 30% collateral coverage in the form of paid-off vehicles for loan requests of $50,000 and above.
 Accessity customarily files UCC-1 on all business assets once the loan is disbursed.